JosePaumard/streams-utils/Readme.md

 ## Zipping

 The zipping operator takes two streams and a bifunction.
 The resulting stream is the application of the bifunction on two elements of the streams, one at a time.

+## Collection on a shifting window

+This method takes a `Stream<E>` as a parameter, the size of the window and a collector.
+This collector is applied on each shifting window, computes values that are returned in a stream.

+## Computation of averages on a shifting window

+A set of methods computes such an average on a stream of objects, returning a `DoubleStream` with each value being the average on a given window.
+This average can be computed on `int`, `long` and `double` using the corresponding standard methods.

+A first version of these methods takes a `Stream<E>` as a parameter, and a mapper to the corresponding primitive type.
+The computation first maps the stream before computing the average of the shifting window.

+A second version takes a stream of primitive types as a parameter (`IntStream`, `LongStream` or `DoubleStream`) and does the computation directly on it.
+The implementation is built in such a way as no boxing / unboxing is done.

+## Computation of a summary statistics on a shifting window

+This set of methods works the same as for the computation of averages.
+The difference is that a summary statistics is computed (for `int`, `long` or `double`) on each window.
+There are two versions of these methods: the first takes a `Stream<E>` and a mapper, the second directly a stream of primitive types.

 ## Acknowledgements